Laura Palmer: Laura's Ghost: Women Speak about Twin Peaks

 Laura's Ghost, written by Courtenay Stallings, was published in 2020 and features interviews from Sheryl Lee, Grace Zabriskie, and Jennifer Lynch.
 The book examines Laura Palmer's character and her influence on pop culture and women's lives.

 Other appearances

 In merchandise

-Funko has released POP!
-Vinyl and Reaction Figures of Laura wrapped in plastic and a POP!
-Vinyl of Laura's Black Lodge counterpart.
+Funko has released Pop! vinyl and reaction figures of Laura wrapped in plastic and a Pop! vinyl figure of Laura's Black Lodge counterpart.